 The power spectrum estimates of the SDSS and the long-term ZTF light curves are consistent within the errors, as shown by the respective data points in the left part of Fig. \ref{fig:psd_combined}.
 This is also the case with the Gaia PSD estimates, despite the fact that Gaia measurements include contributions from a wide range of wavelengths (due to the width of its filter).
 According to P24, the UV/optical power spectra of the quasars depend on the wavelength, and this could affect the Gaia measurements, although Fig. \ref{fig:psd_combined} shows that this is not the case.
 The agreement of the ensemble power spectra estimated from light curves taken years apart and with different instruments implies that the rest-frame UV variability process remain constant over the timescales explored in this work ($\sim 20$ years).
 This is an important result and provides a strong indication that the long-term variability in AGN is stationary\footnote{Stationarity implies that the statistical properties of the process (like the mean, variance, auto-covariance function, and PSD) remain the same at all times.} on timescales of several years, although we cannot exclude non-stationarity at much longer timescales.
 The second result is that the variability amplitude continues to increase with increasing time scales, without clear evidence of a complete flattening of the PSD (to zero slope) down to about $10^{-3}$ days$^{-1}$ (i.e. $\sim 3$ years in rest-frame).

-To quantitatively determine the PSD shape, we fitted the ensemble PSD of the master sample with a single power law, a bending power law, and the PSD associated with the DRW model, as we explain below.
-The single power law (PL) is defined as follows:
+To quantitatively determine the PSD shape, we fit the ensemble PSD of the master sample with a single power law, a bending power law, and the PSD associated with the DRW model, as we explain below.
+The single power law (PL) is defined as

 where $\nu_0=0.002$ days$^{-1}$ is the frequency at which we evaluate PSD normalisation, $PSD_{norm}$.
-The more general bending power law (BPL) model is of the form:
+The more general bending power law (BPL) model takes the form